ortus-docs/testbox-docs/mockbox/some_examples.md

 }
 ```

-As you can see from the example above, I mocked all the necessary data and objects to test all the paths that I could follow in my user validator method.
+As you can see from the example above, I mocked all the necessary data and objects to test all the paths that I could follow in my `userValidator` method.
 Now we are cooking with MockBox.